nllong/OpenStudio-wiki/Measure-Writing-Guide.md

 relative_building_rotation = OpenStudio::Ruleset::OSArgument.makeDoubleArgument("rotation", true)
 ```

 an attribute named 'rotation' will automatically be added to the measure's output with the value passed in by the user.
 Measure writers can output any attributes that they want to.
 If a measure outputs multiple attributes with the same name, the last attribute reported by that name will be preserved.
 Measure writers are encouraged to use terms that are present in the BCL taxonomy (and the upcoming DenCity Metadata API) to allow applications to understand attribute names.
 Additionally, special modifiers can be added to attribute names which will imply additional relationships between attributes.
 These special attribute modifiers are documented below, using the 'rotation' attribute. *Nick, do we need to indicate that rotation is coming from the model as opposed to user input?
-Something like model_rotation_intial vs rotation? -- (NL) If anything it should be the other way around.
+Something like model_rotation_initial vs rotation? -- (NL) If anything it should be the other way around.
 Argument inputs should be flagged as such and leave the 'registerValue' echo out whatever the user says.*

 | Modifier | Example | Meaning |
 |---|---|---|